 What is PAD?

-Peripheral artery disease is a manifestation of atherosclerosis in which the buildup of cholesterol-rich plaques causes narrowing of the arteries of the legs, resulting in a significant reduction of blood flow to the muscles and other tissues.
+PAD is a manifestation of atherosclerosis (the buildup of cholesterol-rich plaques that causes narrowing of the arteries in the legs and significantly reduces blood flow to the muscles and other tissues).
 Atherosclerotic plaques can develop in many other arteries of the body, and the presence of a blockage in one artery is usually a sign that plaques have developed in other arterial beds.
-Indeed, PAD is often associated with coronary artery disease (CAD), in which plaques restrict blood flow in the vessels of the heart.
+PAD is associated with coronary artery disease (CAD) as well, where plaques restrict blood flow in the vessels of the heart.

-“Patients who have PAD are at risk for 3 main complications: amputation, heart attack, and stroke,” said Dr. Campia, outlining the different risks that PAD patients face.
+“Patients with PAD are at risk for 3 main complications: amputation, heart attack, and stroke,” said Dr. Campia.

 Certain patient populations are more at risk for developing PAD than others.

-As patients age, their risk for developing this disease increases.
-They are more likely to develop other risks for PAD, such as high cholesterol, high blood pressure, or diabetes.
+As patients age, their PAD risk increases.
+They’re more likely to develop other risks for PAD, such as high cholesterol, high blood pressure, or diabetes.
 Patients who smoke are also at an increased risk.

-“Patients should be more aware of the fact that, if they have risk factors for blockages in the heart, they are at risk for developing blockages in their legs,” Dr. Campia commented.
-“Smoking, together with diabetes, is the strongest risk factor for PAD.
-Patients who smoke or have diabetes have 3x the risk of PAD than people who do not smoke or have diabetes.”
+“Patients should be aware that if they have risk factors for blockages in the heart, they’re at risk for developing blockages in their legs,” Dr. Campia commented.
+“Smoking and diabetes are the strongest risk factors for PAD.
+Patients who smoke or have diabetes have 3x the risk for PAD compared to people who don’t smoke or have diabetes.”